dontwalk-design/dont-walk/content/work/ramblers-scotland-annual-report.md

 - template: heading
   heading: '6,427'
 - template: paragraphs
-  paragraphs: Number of Ramblers Scotland members in 2018, for whom this document
+  paragraphs: 'Number of Ramblers Scotland members in 2018, for whom this document
     was created.

+'
 - template: large-image
   one_image:
   - template: image-with-caption